HCL-TECH-SOFTWARE/hclds-keycloak/docs/integration/ds-integration/dx/transient-users/transient-users-softgroups-configuration.md

 ### Verify if everything works as expected

 1. Ensure you have logged out from DX.
-1. Navigate to https://&lt;DX_HOSTNAME&gt;/wps/myportal/Home and login with the test user, who was added to the `softgrouptest` group.
+1. Navigate to https://&lt;DX_HOSTNAME&gt;/wps/myportal/Home and log in with the test user, who was added to the `softgrouptest` group.
 1. Verify if the user that you have logged in with can access the test portal page.